Farnborough Airshow 2020

 It is best to book as far as possible in advance.
 This is not only because nearby hotels and guest houses tend get booked up well before the date of an airshow but also because prices can be better when you book early online.

 There are plenty of booking agencies.
 We find that many of the well known ones are better at finding hotels from international or larger UK chains and may suggest hotels in main towns or cities quite a distance from the show site.

-Click either blue agency name for a list of hotels and guest houses near the show.
-The venue is already built into both links, so when the list comes up you just have to enter your dates and, if necessary, change the number of rooms and people staying.
+Click the blue Expedia name for a list of hotels and guest houses near the show.
+The venue is already built into the link but when the list comes up you do have to enter your dates and, if necessary, change the number of rooms and people staying.

 Although there is a Holiday Inn in Farnborough, you are most unlikely to get a room during the airshow.
 The International Hotels Group also have a Holiday Inn in Guildford, about 11 miles away and two in Reading, slightly further out.
 Premier Inn have two hotels much closer, one at Farnborough West and one at Aldershot, both within three miles of the show, and another three at Fleet, Sandhurst and Bagshot, all between four and seven miles from Farnborough.

 The Met office seven-day forecast includes maximum, minimum and "feels like" temperatures, the likelihood of rain, wind direction, gusts and visibility: the latter can have an impact on the viability of displays.

 The BBC's five-day forecast has overall conditions including temperatures, UV range and a description that may help to determine how pleasant the day will be for the visitor.